 News & Press Releases

-The CHET direct-sold plan is administered by the Office of Connecticut State Treasurer Denise L. Nappier, and managed by TIAA-CREF Tuition Financing, Inc. For more information about CHET, visit www.aboutchet.com or call the customer service center at (866) 314-3939.
-Find CHET on Facebook (facebook.com/CHETcollegesavings) or follow it on Twitter (@CHET529).
+The CHET direct-sold plan is managed by TIAA Tuition Financing, Inc. For more information about CHET, visit www.aboutchet.com or call the customer service center at (888) 799-2438.
+Find us on Facebook (facebook.com/CHETcollegesavings) or follow us on Twitter (@CHET529).